Savjee/savjee.be/src/site/posts/2022/2022-01-04-ezstore-a-tiny-serverless-data-store-for-iot-data.md

 ---
 layout: post
 title: "EZStore: a tiny serverless datastore for IoT data (DynamoDB + Lambda)"
+description: "Build a lightweight, serverless data store for your IoT projects using AWS Lambda and DynamoDB.
+Perfect for prototyping and storing telemetry data."
 quote:
 tags: [AWS, IoT, DynamoDB, Lambda, NoSQL]
 not_featureable: true